Elementary and Middle School Programs

-The program uses activities from the guide to help students gain knowledge of wild products, ecosystem dynamics, stewardship of the forest, human relationships with nature, Coastal First Nations ecological/cultural appreciation, economic impacts of wild products, consumption patterns, and entrepreneurship.
+The program uses activities from the guidebook to help students gain knowledge of wild products, ecosystem dynamics, stewardship of the forest, human relationships with nature, Coastal First Nations ecological/cultural appreciation, economic impacts of wild products, consumption patterns, and entrepreneurship.
 Our interactive presentation is designed to fit curriculum requirements in addition to actively engaging students with the unique ecosystem many of us call home!
 This is a one-visit program.

-Temperate Rainforest Ecosystem Education (TREE):
+Temperate Rainforest Ecosystem Education (TREE)

-Pluviale et l’intendance environnementale (PLUIE):
+Pluviale et l’intendance environnementale (PLUIE)

 - Les toiles de vie sauvage (3e - 4e)

-- Toi, moi et les arbres (5e - 7e)
+- Toi, moi, et les arbres (5e - 7e)